 - Demographic (Full name, date of birth, address) and insurance information

 Step 2: Prepare your home environment for your telehealth appointment

 - Set up phone, tablet, or computer (whatever means you are using for telehealth; this only requires a device with internet access and a webcam.)
 You may use another individual to hold the device.

 - Depending on your area of care, you may be asked to sit, stand, and/or lay down.
 Be prepared to be in these positions with an appropriate camera setup.
 Please contact your provider before your scheduled appointment date/time if you have any questions regarding set-up needs.

 (If you will be connecting via cell phone, request a text message invitation.
 If you are connecting via I-pad or laptop, an email invitation may be easier).

-Step 3: Near scheduled appointment time you will receive an email or text message from the provider with a link invitation to your telehealth appointment.
+Step 3: Near the scheduled appointment time, you will receive an email or text message from the provider with a link invitation to your telehealth appointment.
 The link will work with Chrome, Firefox, and Safari Browsers (does not work with Internet Explorer).
 See below for an example of the email you will receive from your provider.